 Inventory counts are a pain for many warehouses and eCommerce businesses.
 Be aware that making your business multichannel only increases your inventory size.
 With inventory spanning multiple stores or sites, it is good to set up an inventory management software (IMS) to handle multiple sales channels.
 Inventory systems keep track of how much of each item you have and how much is coming.
 Some systems can even predict when you will need to reorder again.
 With an inventory management system, you can track what items are going through which channel and keep an eye on the entire process.
 You no longer need to guess if you have enough to fulfill an order with a warehouse managing system telling you your stock levels.
 Be careful with separate inventories, though.
 Mixing the inventory of multiple sites can lead to a quick inventory issue if multiple people on multiple sites buy the same product.
 Ensure you have a buffer or plan to cover situations where multiple channels collide.

 Knowing that inventory systems require regular maintenance and checks to ensure nothing got lost in the process.
 Your system is only as good as you keep it.
-Even though the management tool does most of the hard work, you must ensure products are accurate, and counts are appropriately applied.
+Even though the management tool does most of the hard work, you must ensure accurate and accurate counts are appropriately applied.

 Focus On Better Shipping